omaralex-max/Bash-Shell-Script-Project/README.md

 # the fist part

-is connected to the data it self as when you run the project using terminal Displays the first selection which is
+is connected to the data it self as when you run the project using terminal it Displays the first selection which is
 - create data
 - connect to date
 - list data